 Net income for common stock and earnings per share for the year ended December 31, 2021 includes \$(9) million (after-tax) or \$(0.02) a share (after-tax) of income tax impact on the effects of HLBV accounting for tax equity investments in certain renewable electric projects and \$(3) million or \$(0.01) a share of income tax impact on the net after-tax mark-to-market effects.
+Net income for common stock and earnings per share for the year ended December 31, 2021 includes \$6 million or \$0.02 a share of income tax impact on the net after-tax mark-to-market effects.
 Net income for common stock and earnings per share for the year ended December 31, 2021 includes \$6 million or \$0.02 a share of income tax impact for the impairment loss related to Con Edison Transmission's investment in Stagecoach.
-Net income for common stock and earnings per share for the year ended December 31, 2021 includes \$6 million or \$0.01 a share of income tax impact for the impairment loss related to Con Edison Transmission's investment in Mountain Valley Pipeline, LLC.
-See "Investments - Partial Impairment of Investment in Stagecoach Gas Services LLC (Stagecoach)" and "Investments - 2020 and 2021 Partial Impairments of Investment in Mountain Valley Pipeline, LLC (MVP)" in Note A to the financial statements in Item 8.
+Net income for common stock and earnings per share for the year ended December 31, 2021 includes \$6 million or \$0.02 a share of income tax impact for the year ended December 31, 2021 includes \$6 million or \$0.02 a share of income tax impact for the year ended December 31, 2021 includes \$6 million or \$0.02 a share of income tax impact for the year ended December 31, 2021 includes \$6 million or \$0.01 a share of income tax impact for the impairment loss related to Con Edison Transmission's investment in Mountain Valley Pipeline, LLC (Stagecoach)" and "Investments - 2020 and 2021 Partial Impairments of Investment in Mountain Valley Pipeline, LLC (MVP)" in Note A to the financial statements in Item 8.

-Net income for common stock and earnings per share for the year ended December 31, 2020 includes \$3 million or \$0.01 a share (after-tax), respectively, of income tax impact on the effects of HLBV accounting for tax equity investments in certain renewable electric projects.
+Net income for common stock and earnings per share for the year ended December 31, 2020 includes \$3 million or \$0.01 a share (aftertax), respectively, of income tax impact on the effects of HLBV accounting for tax equity investments in certain renewable electric projects.
 Net income for common stock and earnings per share from the Clean Energy Businesses for the year ended December 31, 2020 includes \$4 million or \$0.01 a share of income tax impact on the net after-tax mark-to-market effects.
 Net income for common stock and earnings per share for the year ended December 31, 2020 includes \$9 million or \$0.03 a share of income tax impact for the impairment loss related to Con Edison Transmission's investment in Mountain Valley Pipeline, LLC.
 See "Investments - 2020 and 2021 Partial Impairments of Investment in Mountain Valley Pipeline, LLC (MVP)" in Note A to the financial statements in Item 8.